14 Data Cleaning

 14.3 Data cleaning checklist

 In many ways, writing this data cleaning plan will be a very personalized process.
-The steps needed to wrangle your raw data in a quality dataset will vary greatly depending on what is happening in your specific raw data file.
-However, in order to produce datasets that consistently meet the data quality standards discussed in Section 14.2, it can be helpful to follow a standardized checklist of data cleaning steps (see Figure 14.3).
+The steps needed to wrangle your raw data into a quality dataset will vary depending on what is happening in your specific raw data file.
+However, to produce datasets that consistently meet the data quality standards discussed in Section 14.2, it can be helpful to follow a standardized checklist of data cleaning steps (see Figure 14.3).
 These steps, although very general here, once elaborated on in your data cleaning plan, for your specific data source, can help you produce a dataset that meets our data quality standards.
 Following this checklist helps to ensure that data is cleaned in a consistent and standardized manner within and across projects.

-Data cleaning checklist
+Data cleaning checklist.

-Figure 14.3: Data cleaning checklist
+Figure 14.3: Data cleaning checklist.

 As you write your data cleaning plan, you can add the checklist steps that are relevant to your data and remove the steps that are not relevant.
-The order of the steps are fluid and can be moved around as needed.
+The order of the steps is fluid and can be moved around as needed.
 There are two exceptions to this.
 First, accessing your raw data will always be number one of course, and the most important rule here is to never work directly in the raw data file (Borer et al. 2009; Broman and Woo 2018).
 Either make a copy of the file or connect to your raw file in other ways where you are not directly editing the file.
-Your raw data file is your single source of truth (SSOT) for that data source.
-If you make errors in your data cleaning process, you should always be able to go back to your SSOT to start over again if you need to.
-Second, reviewing your raw data should always be step number two.
+Your raw data file is your single source of truth for that data source.
+If you make errors in your data cleaning process, you should always be able to go back to your raw data to start over again if you need to.
+Second, reviewing your data should always be step number two.
 Waiting to review your data until after you’ve started cleaning means that you may waste hours of time cleaning data only to learn later that participants are missing, your data is not organized as expected, or even that you are working with the wrong file.

 14.3.1 Checklist steps